 Along the same lines of companies making boots based on an idealized shape, many companies no longer bother with making boots in different widths.
 If the boot fits too narrow or wide, try another brand.

-Unfortunately, Salomon footwear generally is too narrow for my feet, so I found a pair of basic classic boots made by Atomic (which run wider than Salomon and still are compatible with SNS Pilot bindings) to wear when I use our rental classic skis.
+Unfortunately, Salomon footwear generally is too narrow for my feet, so I found a pair of basic classic boots made by Atomic (which run wider than Salomon and still are compatible with SNS Pilot bindings) to wear when I used our rental classic skis.

 As far as how the actual fit of the boot should feel, I always recommend wearing a classic boot that fits snug but isn’t claustrophobic or painful like an alpine skiing boot.

-Ultimately, you shouldn’t even notice the boots on your feet because they’re so comfortable.
+Ultimately, you shouldn’t even notice the boots on your feet because they’re so comfortable!

 One last note is that if you wear orthotics or other specialized foot beds, be sure they fit in the boot you’re testing out (and that your foot also fits in the boot!).